 Recognized for her energetic, dynamic and sensitive playing, violinist Kreeta-Julia Heikkilä is regularly invited to perform internationally as a soloist, chamber musician and as concertmaster.

 Heikkilä has appeared as guest soloist with various orchestras including the Lahti Symphony Orchestra, Danish National Chamber Orchestra, Fairbanks Symphony Orchestra, Vaasa City Orchestra, Oulu Symphony Orchestra, Kuopio Symphony Orchestra, Helsinki Sinfonietta, iPalpiti Chamber Orchestra, St John’s Chamber Orchestra and Nordea Jean Sibelius Orchestra.
-In 2018 she will perform all the five Mozart Violin Concertos with Kirkkonummi Chamber Orchestra.
+In 2018 she performed all the five Mozart Violin Concertos with Kirkkonummi Chamber Orchestra.

 Her performances have been broadcast worldwide by Finnish Radio YLE1, Danish Radio P2, Radio Clásica, Radio France, and Classical KUSC (USA), to name a few.
 She is the featured soloist on Rufus Wainwright: Prima Donna and Take All My Loves – 9 Shakespeare Sonnets, with the London BBC Symphony Orchestra, released on Deutsche Grammophon in 2015.